Roxanne Reid

 4. Delve into the past at the Iziko South African Museum in Queen Victoria Street.
 This natural history museum bristles with artefacts from the early Iron Age and is a must for folks obsessed with dinosaurs and fossils.
 Then pop into the planetarium next door for some star-gazing.
 A projected show on the domed ceiling will make you remember what a fascinating universe we live in.

-5. Visit the Bo-Kaap Museum in Wale Street for a peek into the life of the Cape’s Muslim community.
+5. Wander around the colourful Bo-Kaap quarter and visit the Bo-Kaap Museum in Wale Street for a peek into the life of the Cape’s Muslim community.
 This 18th-century home is the oldest in the area.

 6. Do a township tour with a recognised tour operator, interacting with locals using universal themes such as food, music, arts and crafts.
 Visit a shebeen to taste traditional beer, chat with the residents and stuff yourself with a typical African dinner.